vassela/AC2RD/README.md

 - Content rating: PEGI 3

 ## Install :
-- The AC2RD software can be downloaded via this link: <a href="https://github.com/vassela/AC2RD/blob/master/bin/ACRRD.apk" target="_blank" download="ACRRD.apk">click me</a>
+- The AC2RD software can be downloaded via this link (right click and save as): <a href="https://github.com/vassela/AC2RD/blob/master/bin/ACRRD.apk" target="_blank" download="ACRRD.apk">click me</a>